CarVac/MeleeConchRuleset/ruleset.md

 Digital Outputs must be off in their default states regardless of what type of Input influences each one.

+Each Digital Output must not have any delayed response to any change in the state of any Input that influences it.

 ## Digital Input, Digital Output

 WHAT ABOUT MODIFIERS